reinderien/py-cat-times/readme.md

 - Some methods (`join`, `StringIO`) have a fairly linear input complexity; that is, after some initial cost they approximate O(n).
 Other methods (`reduce`, and `bytes+` in 3.x) scale very poorly.
+- Telling `timeit` to enable garbage collection doesn't have very much impact on measured performance.

+## Future work

 This is not an attempt to deter people from using 3.x.
-I would love critique on my methods (gc?) and findings.
+I would love critique on my methods and findings.

+- Should I, instead of believing `timeit` at face value, record repeated results and graph box plots? (or take the minimum time elapsed?)